teixeirazeus/Cortex-MQTT/README.md

-# Cortex-MQTT
+# Nanocortex
-Cortex-MQTT is a Python-based AI agent leveraging MQTT for intelligent IoT communication.
+Nanocortex is cognitive architecture designed for IoT, utilizing MQTT for communication and managing states in an intelligent state machine.